Course of Study

 and organization of instructional settings in foreign languages for pre-K-12.
 In Internship

-B, Student Teaching, students will apply methods of curriculum and assessment,
+II/B, Student Teaching, students will apply methods of curriculum and assessment,

 professionalism, effective teaching, and organization of instructional settings in

 a foreign language classroom.
-Prior to starting Internship B, students must take a double-rated Oral
+Prior to starting Internship II/B, students must take

 The Kyrl Leighton-Faxford de Gravelines Scholarship is awarded each year to one, two

-or three rising senior majors in foreign language who demonstrate:
+or three students majoring in foreign language who demonstrate:

 - A sincere desire to teach foreign languages as a career as evidenced by a statement